+Table 1 Ranking for evaluation

-As shown in the table, automated ranking can be undertaken automatically using a set of criteria and the relevant conversions applied by the CA for each available value of each applied requirement and published in a CN, on one hand; and the bid.requirementResponses submitted by each EO against published criteria on the other hand.
+As shown in the above table, automated ranking can be undertaken automatically using a set of criteria and the relevant conversions applied by the CA for each available value of each applied requirement and published in a CN, on one hand; and the bid.requirementResponses submitted by each EO against published criteria on the other hand.
 These two data-sets allow the normalised value for each bid based on the same approach to be calculated.

 3.4.1 Normalised price